 A few days passed, you’re not getting a single customer.
 A month…and you’re getting all the jitters.

 What went wrong?

 We all do have our own interests, passion, and hobby.
 While it’s true that this could be a good start in choosing a business but it shouldn’t stop there.
-Our hobby, and interest are potential business convertibles.
+Our hobbies and interests are potential business convertibles.
 After all, who wouldn’t love making money from what you already enjoy doing, right?
-But the issue doesn’t come from there.
+The issue really isn’t from there.